regan-sarwas/npmap.js/API.md

       }]
     };

-[HTML](http://en.wikipedia.org/wiki/HTML) and [Handlebars](http://handlebarsjs.com/) are supported for most popup elements.
+[HTML](http://en.wikipedia.org/wiki/HTML) and [Handlebars](http://handlebarsjs.com/) are supported for many popup elements (take a look at the comments in the code sample above to see which elements support HTML and/or Handlebars).

 NPMap.js also adds a number of "helpers" to Handlebars.
 These helpers can be used to format popups:

 <ul>
   <li>ifCond<pre><code>// Available operators include '!=', '!==', '==', '===', '&lt;', '&lt;=', '&gt;', '&gt;=', '&&', and '||'